niemenjoki/compress-create-react-app/README.md

 ###### Custom configuration

-Since version `1.2.0`, you can optionally create a configuration file `compress-cra.json`:
+You can create an optional configuration file `compress-cra.json`:

 ```json
 {